JFrog CLI for Skills

 Evidence Verification

-During installation, the CLI automatically verifies evidence using public keys stored in Artifactory.
+During installation, the CLI automatically verifies evidence using public keys stored in JFrog Artifactory.
 No local signing keys are needed on the installer's side.

 If verification fails: